l1xiangyi/GraphLearning/examples/report_raw.md

 Then the optimization problem constructed by normalized cut is

-e minimum of ∑𝑘 􏰅 1 􏰆 is achieved if all vol(𝐴𝑖) coincide.
-However, solving this problem is NP 𝑖=1 vol(𝐴) hard. us we use spectral clustering to solve the relaxed version of the problem.
-e objective function can be rewrien using graph Laplacian.
-Define the cluster inidcator vector h𝑗 = 􏰇h1,𝑗,...,h𝑛,𝑗􏰈𝑇 as
+The minimum of ∑𝑘 􏰅 1 􏰆 is achieved if all vol(𝐴𝑖) coincide.
+However, solving this problem is NP 𝑖=1 vol(𝐴) hard.
+Thus we use spectral clustering to solve the relaxed version of the problem.
+The objective function can be rewritten using graph Laplacian.
+Define the cluster inidcator vector h𝑗 = h1,𝑗,...,h𝑛,𝑗 as

+# The Spectral Clustering Algorithm
+Now that we have relaxed the NP-hard graph min-cut problem with the graph Laplacian, we will con- tinue to formuate the algorithm that takes the 𝑛 × 𝑚 dataset where 𝑚 is the feature number.
+Note that according to [6], the approximation does not gurantee to produce the optimal cut.

+## Classic Spectral Clustering Algorithm